CosmoAI-AES/CosmoAI-AES.github.io/docs/math/Lens.md

 # SIS (Singular isothermal sphere)

 The following expression for $\psi$ is implemented in `amplitudes.py`
+{% raw %}
 $$
 \begin{aligned}\psi^\mathrm{SIS}(x,y) = - R_E\cdot\sqrt{x^2,y^2}\end{aligned}
 $$
+{% endraw %}
+The sign causes some confusion, and we need to check if also EIS below needs a negative sign.

 # SIE (Singular isothermal ellipsoid)